 A rowdy dog may also present some physical risk to small children in the home.
 Good management can often minimize the danger while the child grows and the dog matures and learns his good manners behaviors.
 Aggression, however, is another matter.

-A dog with aggressive behaviors presents a risk to the community if the owner is unwilling or unable to take necessary management steps to keep the community (and the dog) safe.
-While this can be due to a lack of concern on the owner’s part, it can also be a result of denial and/or lack of education.
-When aggressive behaviors have been identified in a dog, it is critically important that the owners prevent the dog from having any opportunity to bite, and seek assistance from a qualified positive behavior professional for help in managing and modifying the behavior.
+A dog with aggressive behaviors presents a risk to the community if the human is unwilling or unable to take necessary management steps to keep the community (and the dog) safe.
+While this can be due to a lack of concern on the human’s part, it can also be a result of denial and/or lack of education.
+When aggressive behaviors have been identified in a dog, it is critically important that the caretakers prevent the dog from having any opportunity to bite, and seek assistance from a qualified positive behavior professional for help in managing and modifying the behavior.

 3. An unavoidable change in life circumstances precludes keeping the dog.